HydroModPy/HydroModPy/validation_cases/analytical/steady/boussinesq_divide_fixed_head_piecewise_k_1d/README.md

 - numerical mean profile as blue points,
 - analytical profile as an orange line,
 - a residual panel and a metrics summary box.

+Solver variants:

+- `modflownwt` and `modflow6` use the historical launcher-backed structured-grid setup,
+- `boussinesq` uses a local triangular strip bundle projected back to a regular `3 x 40` profile grid for plotting and metric comparison.